semihM/project_smok/README.md

 - If an issue occurs while reading the file, it will be printed in **red** in the console.
 Removing the file can help solve reading issues by letting the addon re-creating the file again in the next reset.

+- **IMPORTANT**: These **file_list.txt** files has a character (may be invisible) at the end of them which will prevent anything written after it from being read.
+To solve this issue:
+   + **Solution 1**: Before you start a new line at the end of the file, remove the last character (may appear as an error character or a space) of the last line
+   + **Solution 2**: Remove the contents of the file, write the file names after cleaning

 #### Extra Notes
 - **"custom_responses.json"** file can be opened with a text editor and new custom sequences can be defined  for each admin's steam ID with the example format given in the file.